stanislavb/en.coven.nu/fictional/index.md

 You cannot swear an oath to two covens at the same time.
 The only exception being the Witches’ Council (no one knows how they can do this).
 Unlike the oath to your Coven, which binds you for life, the longevity of your oath to the Witches’ Council depends on who swore it.
 If you swore it directly to them it lasts the rest of your life, if the Supreme of your Coven swore it on behalf of the whole Coven: it last their lifetime and has to be renewed by the next Supreme.

-*The original Dahlinians had already sworn the oath to the Council and Dahlin previously when the Coven did have a Supreme, but only the oath to the Coven still stands.*

 ### The Supreme Witches
-The Supreme Witch of a coven is selected by The Seven Trials.
+The Supreme Witch of a coven is selected by The Five Trials.
 The coven is ruled by its Supreme and all the witches in the coven must answer to their Supreme.
 They are only answerable to the Witches’ Council (but only if they have sworn them the oath).

 The personality of the Supreme steers the coven: a kind Supreme nourishes its coven and creates harmony, a nasty Supreme poisons the coven and creates conflict.
 Still it would be an offence punishable by death or exile to try to kill your Supreme, so you must simply hope for better luck next time.

-### The Seven Trials
+### The Five Trials
-Every Supreme has gone through the The Seven Trials and proven themselves able to command all seven of the **Original Powers**.
+Every Supreme has gone through the The Five Trials and proven themselves able to command all five of the **Original Powers**.
 The Original Powers are the pure forms of the currently existing weaker powers.
 Only during the Trials can these once again be accessed, and only by the witches in the Trials.
 Any powers gained during the Trials revert to being the weaker form once the Trial is over.

 **Descensum:** *The power to enter and exit the underworld or afterlife.*
 **Vitalium Vitalis:** *The power over life, can reanimate the dead.*